 Head of Services, Irish Cancer Society

-For people living with blood cancer, their treatment journey can take a number of paths.
-A diagnosis of blood cancer can bring fear and anxiety.
-But for many there is hope.
+For people with blood cancer, their treatment journey can take a number of paths, but for many, there is hope.

 Treatment options vary according to the aggressiveness of the cancer

-Acute, aggressive forms of blood cancer require immediate treatment, whereas slow-growing blood cancers can often be managed as a chronic condition.
+Acute, aggressive forms of blood cancer require immediate treatment.
+Blood cancer management can often be similar to chronic conditions.

 In cases where the cancer is not aggressive, patients can opt to be monitored by their doctor through ‘active surveillance’ – where regular check-ups and blood tests are carried out in lieu of immediate treatment.
 Whether treatment is required at a later stage depends on progression of the disease.